Elaina is offered $1,000,000 dollars to attend five parties. What's the Catch?

 “No, let me go, I did everything you asked of me.”

 He held me as if deciding what to do.
 I closed my eyes, not wanting to look up at him or show him my vulnerability.
 I felt his breath close to my mouth, a bare whisper of his lips on mine, then I was free.
 “Good-by Elaina!”

 "Thank you so much for coming to my rescue," I panted.
-I gave him my last address and sat back in the seat, sighing with relief, my heart still pounding, I closed my eyes against the backlash of images plays through my mind.
-Will this night ever end!
+I gave him my last address and sat back in the seat, sighing with relief, my heart pounding, I closed my eyes against the backlash of images playing through my mind.
+Will this night ever end?
 When I opened my eyes, the driver looked at me with concern through the rear-view mirror.

 I stepped past him, and he bowed as I walked into the gloomy, spider-webbed entranceway.
-Taking my arm, he escorted me into a room where an old woman was playing a piano.
-Staring at her long fingernails reminded me of claws, and I didn’t want to know her acquaintance.
-Dracula told me to sit down and to listen carefully.
-It was an eerie sounding piece of music and I looked over at the person next to me to gain their reaction.
+Taking my arm, he escorted me into a room where an old woman was playing the piano.
+Staring at her long fingernails, they reminded me of claws, and I didn’t want to know her acquaintance.
+Dracula told me to sit down and listen carefully.
+It was an eerie-sounding piece of music and I looked over at the person next to me to gain their reaction.

 Gasping for air — coughing — I choked out.
 “Who are you?”

 Panic overwhelmed me, and I felt dizzy and defeated.
-“I-I can’t p-play p-piano.”
+“I-I can’t play p-piano.”

 “You will if you want to live,” he smirked.
 “You do, don’t you?”